jnapolit/WordCloud/README.md

 WordCloud
 =========

-Creates a word cloud for the user by reading text in from a text file called test.
+Creates a word cloud for the user by reading text in from a text file called default.txt.
 Does this in a GUI